kraflab/dsda-doom/README.md

 - [v0.26](./patch_notes/v0.26.md)

 ### Launcher
-There is a dedicated launcher for this port available [here](https://github.com/Pedro-Beirao/dsda-launcher) by PBeGood4.
+There is a dedicated launcher for this port available [dsda-launcher](https://github.com/Pedro-Beirao/dsda-launcher).

 ### Doom-in-Hexen Support
 - [Full details](./docs/doom_in_hexen.md)